 Simon Engler is the research assistant for HI-SEAS and a PhD student in Computer Science at the University of Hawaii on Manoa Campus.
 Simon was the Crew Engineer for HI-SEAS Mission 1 and spent four months living inside the dome.
-He conducts research in robotics, human-robot interaction, and is currently designing mathematical models predicting energy consumption in the habitat.
-Simon obtained his BSc in Astrophysics & Mathematics in 2001 from St. Mary’s University.
-He also worked/studied as a scientific programmer at the University of Amsterdam in the Center for Computational Sciences until 2003.
+He conducts research in robotics, human-robot interaction, and is currently designing A.I. methods for predicting energy consumption in the habitat.
+Simon obtained his B.Sc. in Astrophysics & Mathematics in 2001 from St. Mary’s University and M.Sc. in Electrical and Computer Engineering at the University of Calgary.
+He also worked as a scientific programmer at the University of Amsterdam in the Center for Computational Sciences for two years.
 In 2006 Simon joined the Canadian Armed Forces and served with 1 Combat Engineer Regiment for five years.
 He served a ten month combat tour in 2009 where in addition to his regular duties he built and tested a robotic platform.
 The robotic platform is now on display at the Military Museum in Calgary.
-He then enrolled a MSc robotics program at the Schulich School of Engineering at the University of Calgary.
-Simon participated in an internship at the Robotics Institute at Carnegie Mellon University helping with Zoe, the first Astrobiological robot prototype being designed for a mission on Mars.
+Simon also participated in an internship at the Robotics Institute at Carnegie Mellon University helping with Zoe, the first Astrobiological robot prototype being designed for a mission on Mars.
 Simon enjoys hiking on the Hawaiian trails, snorkeling, and sailing his 37′ Rafiki Cutter sailboat. (more information)

 Dr. Sian Proctor is a geology professor at South Mountain Community College in Phoenix, Arizona.
 Throughout her adult life she has pushed herself to take on new challenges and to learn new things that she can bring back into the classroom.
 She has a B.S. in environmental science, M.S. in geology, and a Ph.D. in science education.
 Both her masters and Ph.D. research involved the use of technology and understanding how individuals learn.
 She is continually developing new ways to engage her students and to present scientific information in interesting ways.
 She has a strong curriculum development background, has traveled and taught around the world, was a finalist for the 2009 NASA Astronaut Program, and was on the Discovery Channel reality TV show called The Colony.
 Sian’s experiences on The Colony taught her how to live in a unique environment with limited resources.
 She believes in life-long learning and tries to instill this mentality with her students.
 The goal of the Education Outreach Program is to document and disseminate to the general population the HI-SEAS research projects occurring during the two week MDRS mission and the four-month mission in Hawaii.
 Research projects will be documented using both video and photo cameras.
 Crew interviews will also be conducted.
 Media will be disseminated on a daily bases via the HI-SEAS website (hi-seas.org) and through social media such as Twitter, Facebook, and Google+.